elastic/rally/docs/track.rst

 * ``request-params`` (optional): A structure containing HTTP request parameters.
 * ``ignore`` (optional): An array of HTTP response status codes to ignore (i.e. consider as successful).

+Meta-data
+"""""""""

+This operation returns no meta-data.

 sleep
 ~~~~~

 With the operation ``sleep`` you can sleep for a certain duration to ensure no requests are executed by the corresponding clients.

-The ``sleep`` operation supports the following parameter:
+Properties
+""""""""""

 * ``duration`` (mandatory): A non-negative number that defines the sleep duration in seconds.